Barry, Dade, and Dallas County assistance programs.

 Emergency financial assistance - Funds can help pay for rent, utility expenses, clothing, food, medications or other required assistance.

 Food banks and pantries - The Salvation Army has information on local food banks and pantries in Missouri.
-Get free food, groceries, perishable items, and other aid from a local food pantry.
-More.
+Get free food, groceries, perishable items, and other aid from a local Missouri food pantry.

 Call the nearest Salvation Army at (479) 636-8522.

 The church provides emergency funds and financial assistance through the Emergency Food and Shelter National Board Program.
-Aid can be used to pay for food and utility bill assistance; funding is limited; call for additional details or to apply.
+Financial aid can be used to pay for food and utility bill assistance; funding is limited; call for additional details or to apply.
 (417) 858-6707